Eupomatia bennettii

+Description

 Usually seen from 70 cm to 140 cm high.
 Leaves are hairless, reverse lanceolate in shape, 8 to 20 cm long, 2.5 to 5 cm wide.

 Attractive cream and red flowers form in spring, 25 mm in diameter.
 The fruit is an obconical berry; starting green then turning a yellowish colour.
 2 to 3 cm in diameter.

+Taxonomy

+It was described by Ferdinand Jacob Heinrich von Mueller in 1858.

+Distribution and habitat

+It is native to the wet sclerophyll and notophyll vine forests of Queensland and New South Wales.